cycedmund/nextfit-app/README.md

 git merge main
 ```

+- If **git merge main** returns "Already up to date.", proceed to Step 8.

 ### Step 7: Resolving Conflicts (if any)

 - If there are conflicts, Git will prompt you to resolve them.